 - Tired of the hassles of glasses and contacts

-- Want to be able to see the alarm clock at night without putting on your glasses?
+- Looking to be able to see the alarm clock at night without putting on your glasses

 - Ready to play sports without depending on glasses

-Laser vision correction patients must be at least 18 years of age, have stable vision, must not be pregnant or nursing, and should have realistic expectations.
+Advanced laser vision correction may be right for you.
+Good candidates must be at least 18 years of age, have stable vision, must not be pregnant or nursing, and should have realistic expectations.
 Your qualifications for laser vision correction will be evaluated during a free consultation.

 Most people have already heard of LASIK laser vision correction—but have you heard of LASEK?
 If not, it’s time you did.

 LASEK aims to reduce your dependence on glasses and contacts by reshaping the cornea using an advanced, ultra-precise laser.